-SINGLE DWELLING means a single dwelling which is free standing, separate, and detached from other main buildings and consists of a constructed on site, prefabricated, or manufactured detached dwelling unit, but not including a mini-home, mobile home.or travel trailer.
+SINGLE DWELLING means a single dwelling which is free standing, separate, and detached from other main buildings and consists of a constructed, prefabricated, or manufactured detached dwelling unit, but not including a mini-home or a mobile home.

 STREET\ means a street, road or highway or other way designed for the passage of vehicles and pedestrians and which is accessible by fire department and other emergency vehicles.